honohunter/react-odoo-template/README.md

     ├── webpack.prod.js

-1.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code” (we will dive deep in this folder structure [here](https://link)).
+1.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your report/dashboard (what you see in the browser) such as your report/dashboard header or a page template. `src` is a convention for “source code” (we will dive deep in this folder structure [here](https://link)).

 2.  **`.babelrc.js`**: This is a configuration js file for [Babel](https://babeljs.io/).
 Babel is a toolchain that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.